dayzerodx/counterr/README.md

 counterr -bam file.bam -genome assembly.fa -output_dir output -mapq_thres 20 -len_min_aln 2000 -len_min_read 2000
 ```

-## Outputs
-### Figures
-All generated figures are collected into a single PDF file (default name is “reports.pdf”).
-The individual figures are saved under the "figures" sub-directory.
-- per_read_Q_mean_med_pass_vs_fail.png: Unit-normalized density histogram of per-read mean/median Phred-Q scores grouped by read filter status.
-- per_read_Q_pass_fail_mean_vs_med.png: Unit-normalized density histogram of per-read mean/median Phred-Q scores grouped by the statistics.
-- per_read_Q_pass_fail_mean_vs_std.png: Scatter plot of per-read Phred-Q score mean vs. std grouped by read filter status.
-- per_read_in_or_out_align_mean_vs_std.png: Scatter plot of per-read Phred-Q score mean vs. std grouped by aligned vs. unaligned regions.
-- per_read_dist_len.png: Histograms of the original read length and the length of the aligned portion of the read.
-- per_read_dist_len_in_or_out_align.png: Unit-normalized density histogram of read length grouped by aligned vs. unaligned regions.
-- per_read_len_vs_len_aligned.png: Scatter plot of recorded read length vs. **alignment length** defined as the sum of matches, mis-matches, insertions, and deletions in the alignment.
-Any regions with non-ACGT letters in the assembly are skipped and not counted in either of the lengths.
-- per_read_len_vs_len_aligned_div_len.png: Scatter plot of recorded read length vs. alignment length divided by the former.
-- per_read_len_vs_error_div_len_aligned.png: Scatter plot of original read length vs. per-read error rates grouped by error type.
-- per_read_hist_errors.png: Histogram of per-read error rate grouped by error type.
-- phredQ.pdf: Histogram of Phred-Q scores over all reads.
-- phredQ_vs_error.pdf: (left) Computed Phred-Q score vs. error rates. (right) Computed Phred-Q score vs. empirical Phred-Q score.
-The former is what is recorded in the fastq files of the reads and the latter is based on the alignments.
-- asm_hist_len_hp.pdf: Histogram of homopolymer length in the reference genome grouped by DNA base.
-- dist_len_hp.pdf: Histogram of observed homopolymer length grouped by the true length and DNA base.
-- dist_indel_**.pdf: Distribution of insertions and deletions and their rates (computed as the ratio of the number of insertions/deletions to the number of matches or mismatches).
-- sub_matrix_**.pdf: Substitution matrices including insertions and deletions.

-The suffixes for the last two figures take one of the following values:
-- all: No region in the assembly is excluded when computing various statistics.
-- hp: Only homopolymer regions in the assembly are considered when computing various statistics.
-- ex_hp: Excludes homopolymer regions in the assembly when computing various statistics.

-### Tables
-- context_ins.tsv: Context-dependent insertion table with each row corresponding to a particular k-mer context (e.g., ACTTCA).
-Ordered by error rate from top to bottom.
-If a k-mer is not observed, then it is excluded from the table.
-- context_sub.tsv: Context-dependent substitution table with each row corresponding to a particular k-mer context (e.g., ACGCA).
-Ordered by error rate from top to bottom.
-If a k-mer is not observed, then it is excluded from the table.

-### Data
-Various computed statistics are saved in the "stats" subdirectory.
-These files are necessary for aggregating results from multiple runs (see "Miscellaneous" section).
-At the moment, there is no complete documentation for the files.

 ## Full Usage
 ```
 usage: counterr [-h] -bam BAM -genome GENOME -output_dir OUTPUT_DIR